MarcelGarus/hive_cache/README.md

-While [<kbd>hive</kbd>](https://pub.dev/packages/hive) allows you to save arbitrary objects into memory, you still need to worry about fetching data.
+While [<kbd>hive</kbd>](https://pub.dev/packages/hive) allows you to save arbitrary objects to memory, you still need to worry about fetching data if necessary.
 Usually, when fetching data from a server, every item has a unique id.
 Data items which have an `Id` are called  `Entity`s in this package.
 Both `Id`s and `Entity`s are strongly typed: